-A coherent Relationships and Sex Education Programme is taught as part of the formal curriculum using a cross-curricular approach.
+A coherent Relationships and Sex Education Programme is taught as part of the formal curriculum in both timetabled Wellbeing (PSHE) lessons and using a cross-curricular approach.
 The result is a well-planned yet adaptable, integrated, progressive response to the needs of the students at each age and stage and responding sensitively to their experiences or to items in the news or in society generally.